Vairam: Plot

 However, Raja learns the truth and decides to marry her.
 Despite knowing about her father.
-Raja also meets Durai and Sami, where upon he gets suspicious of the duo.
+Raja also meets Durai and Sami, whereupon he gets suspicious of the duo.
 Here Senthil Nathan objects to Raja's relationship with Rani.
 Later, Raja learns of his father's true nature and leaves him.
 After meeting Rani, Durai and Sami tell the truth to him too.
 The quartet decides to find the diamonds.
 Senthil Nathan kidnaps Rani on learning that she is the daughter of Shankaralingam, the Victoria driver.
 Later, Raja, Durai and Sami are also kidnapped and tortured.
 During the deal, Senthil Nathan's drinks are being served on an ornate tray with a fake Victoria headlamp attached to it.
 Sami realises that the diamonds are hidden in the Victoria's lamp.
 He buys time for himself and his old buddy and they go to retrieve the diamonds.
 The duo turns up at Senthil Nathan's den, where they manage to create confusion by luring the gang members to the diamonds.

 Senthil Nathan is embarrassed to see that not one member of his gang is loyal to him.
 During the melee, another twist occurs where an old henchman of Senthil Nathan reveals that Raja isn't Senthil Nathan's son.
 Senthil Nathan had ordered the henchman to steal somebody's child, because Senthil Nathan's father had threatened to disown him.
 Senthil Nathan could have prevented the situation only by proving that Senthil Nathan fathered the child.
 In the end, Senthil Nathan and his remaining cronies are arrested and Rani's father is set free.
 After being reunited with his son and his would be daughter-in-law, Durai decides to settle down.
 However, Sami decides that his destiny might have written something else for him and leaves.
 Soon Durai spots a Burka-clad woman who is actually Sami.
 Sami tells Durai that he will not let the latter spend the rest of his life without him.
 Durai relents and goes home with his friend.